jothirmoysarker/Gold-Prices-Prediction-Using-ML/README.md

 This project focuses on predicting gold prices using multiple machine learning and time series models.
 The system analyzes historical financial data and applies advanced forecasting techniques to improve prediction accuracy.
 All model training, evaluation, and visualization were conducted in Google Colab.
+The data contains historical gold price data (1950–2020) from reliable sources Kaggle.

 ## Features